boderg/recipe-base/README.md

 ### Local VS Deployment

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on Heroku.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑
+There are no discernable differences between the development Recipe Base site and the Heroku deployed recipe Base site.

 ## Credits